 - Policy Analysis: Selection and Analysis of Policy Alternatives and Policy Feasibility.
 Date Developed: 9/15/13.
 Source: University of Illinois at Chicago, School of Public Health.
 Presenter(s): Arden Handler, DrPH.
 Type: Narrated Slide Presentation.
 Level: Introductory.
 Length: 39 minutes.

 - Principles of Public Health: PH 101.
 Date Developed: Unknown.
-Source: Pacific Public Health Training Center.
+Source: University of Utah Public Health.
 Presenter(s): n.a..
 Type: Online Course Training Series.
 Level: Introductory.
 Length: 240 minutes.

 Resources from the NCEMCH Knowledge Base